-Michael Cera's character was supposedly based on an exaggerated version of himself, in particular to how he felt about being repeatedly typecast as the "Awkward Teenager."
-He had earlier expressed such frustration to Seth Rogen, who decided to use Cera's distraught feelings over this issue while writing, in order to inadvertently show on screen that Michael Cera is not only capable of performing outside his typecast, but that the film industry could be responsible for a hypothetical downward spiral of Cera's life into a dark and dangerous place.
-Reportedly, Cera was extremely grateful for Rogen's writing and depiction of his character and would be able to thank him for any future roles for which he is not typecast.
+Michael Cera's character supposedly arose out of a discussion he had had with Seth Rogen, about how he disliked being repeatedly typecast as the "Awkward Teenager."
+Rogen decided to put Cera's feelings over this issue into the writing, in order to show that Cera is not only capable of performing outside of this typecasting, but also that the film industry could be responsible for a hypothetical downward spiral of Cera's life into a dark and dangerous place.
+Reportedly, Cera was extremely grateful for Rogen's depiction of his character, and felt that he would be able to thank him for any future projects in which he is not typecast.

-When Jay Baruchel and Seth Rogen are pulling up to James Franco's house, the KRS-One song "Step Into a World" which contains the sample of Blondies "Rapture" can be heard playing.
-This was another example of foreshadowing in the movie.
+When Jay Baruchel and Seth Rogen are pulling up to James Franco's house, the KRS-One song "Step Into a World" is playing, which contains the sample of Blondie's "Rapture".
+This was an example of foreshadowing in the movie.

-Evan Goldberg stated, in an interview with Entertainment Weekly, that around 85 percent of the movie was improvised.
-In comparison, Goldberg said Superbad (2007) was 95 percent of what Seth Rogen and he wrote, and Pineapple Express (2008) was 50 percent.
+In an interview with Entertainment Weekly, Evan Goldberg stated that around eighty-five percent of the movie was improvised.
+In comparison, Goldberg said Superbad (2007) was ninety-five percent of what Seth Rogen and he wrote, and Pineapple Express (2008) was fifty percent.

-The film appeared to have finished a very successful North American box office run, falling just short of the 100 million dollar benchmark for blockbuster status, with over 96 million dollars in receipts, then it fell into very limited release by the end of August 2013.
-While the 100 million dollar blockbuster goal is no longer considered as unique, or important, as it once was (due to the combination of higher ticket prices and film budgets, as well as the majority of most major films taking in most of their box office revenue from international markets), Sony Pictures put the film in over 2,000 additional theaters for the week of September 6-12, 2013, specifically to aim at getting over the nine-figure benchmark.
-On September 14th, its 95th day in theaters, it officially reached blockbuster status.
+The film appeared to have finished a very successful North American box-office run, falling just short of the one hundred million dollar benchmark for blockbuster status, with over ninety-six million dollars in receipts.
+Then it fell into very limited release by the end of August 2013.
+The one hundred million dollar blockbuster goal is no longer considered as unique or important as it once was, due to the combination of higher ticket prices and film budgets, as well as the fact that most major films take in most of their box-office revenue from international markets.
+Nevertheless, Sony Pictures put the film into over two thousand additional theaters for the week of September 6-12, 2013, specifically to aim at getting over the nine-figure benchmark.
+On September 14, its ninety-fifth day in theaters, it officially reached blockbuster status.